PeterMulhair/useful_scripts/BroadGOterms_quickGO/README.md

 * Details on the different GO datasets and how to use the API can be found at [QuickGO API](https://www.ebi.ac.uk/QuickGO/api/index.html#/)

 * Within the Gene Ontology database there is a hierarchy of functions, from broad functions to more specific ones.
-Given a starting dictionary of gene IDs to their specific GO IDs `gene_BP_GOIDs.json`, in order to find more broad functional patterns use the Python script to find second and third tier gene functions

-`quickGO_broad_GOcategories.py`
+With a set of specific GO terms it may be hard to interpret.
+This pipeline gets broad GO terms for a set of genes which may be more manageable.

 ---

+**Step 1**

+Given a starting dictionary of gene IDs to their specific GO IDs `gene_BP_GOIDs.json`, in order to find more broad functional patterms use the following Python script to find second and third tier gene functions

+`quickGO_broad_GOcategories.py --geneGOs gene_BP_GOIDs.json`

+The argument `--geneGOs` requires the name of the dictionary with gene names and specific GO terms (in this case called `gene_BP_GOIDs.json`)

+---

+**Step 2**

 This produces a dictionary in `.json` format of the specific GO term to its more broad GO IDs (Note: there may be multiple broad GO IDs for a single gene)